We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-The support helps prevent new neck pain developing and any existing neck pain from worsening.
+The support helps prevent new neck pain from developing and any existing neck pain from worsening.

-A person’s sleeping position may affect the type of cervical pillow a person uses.
+A person’s sleeping position may affect the type of cervical pillow the person uses.

-A person should also focus on the height of the cervical pillow.
-According to one
+A person should also take into account the height of the cervical pillow.
+According to a

 Below are six of the best cervical pillows.